vinxue/pages/_posts/2020-10-29-acpi-dump-decode.md

      -n <Signature>      Get table via a name/signature -x                  Do not use but dump XSDT
      -x -x               Do not use or dump XSDT

+   Invocation without parameters dumps all available tables Multiple mixed instances of -a, -f, and -n are supported
    ```

 1. Disassemble or decode binary ACPI table to file (*.dsl) by [iASL](https://acpica.org/downloads/binary-tools) tool on Windows.

    ```